Code-Institute-Submissions/milestone-project-29/README.md

 <h3>Design</h3>
 Logo used from gym shorts and Facebook<br>
-Roboto and Exo fonts used throught the page.<br>
+Roboto and Exo fonts used throughout the page.<br>

 <h3>Mockups</h3>
 <a href="https://www.figma.com/file/mfFqI6RbIO5u7GqHcGhVII/Untitled?node-id=0%3A1" target="_blank">About Section</a><br>